ExpressLRS/Docs/docs/quick-start/transmitters/tx-internal.md

 Drag-and-drop the `RadioMaster_Zorro_2400_TX-<version>.bin` or `Jumper_AION_T-Pro_2400_TX-<version>.bin` file created by the ExpressLRS Configurator into the Choose File field, or manually navigate to the Folder by clicking the `Choose File` button.
 Once the correct file is selected, click the `Update`.
 Wait for the process to complete, and the module will reboot (~1min).

+Wait for the Lua script screen to close the "WiFi Running" screen and your module should be updated now.

-Verify the version and hash in the main screen of ExpressLRS Lua script.
+Verify the version and hash in the main screen of ExpressLRS Lua script (you will first need to close it and relaunch the script).

 ### Method 3